How to Make Homemade Fermented Ketchup (Or is It Catsup?) Delicious, Easy, and Filled With Probiotics!

 I LOVE fermentation.
 If something like this happens, where you just have too much left over, as long as it is clean, hasn't been dipped into a million times, and is made with natural vegetables and spices...go ahead and ferment it!
 Fermentation is a traditional method of food preservation, and it is the MOST healthy way to create and preserve your foods, in my opinion.

-Note: There may be affiliate links scattered throughout this article.
-If you click through and make any kind of purchase, I'll receive a small commission at no extra cost to you.
-Thanks for helping support Healing Harvest Homestead--Heidi
+FTC Disclosure: There are affiliate links scattered throughout this article.
+If you click through and make any kind of purchase I may earn a small commission at no extra cost to you.

 How to Make Fermented Ketchup